talsma-ict/context-propagation/README.md

 ## How to use this library

-Use any supported `ThreadLocal`-based contexts like you are used to.
+Use a `ContextAwareExecutorService` instead of your usual threadpool to start background threads.
+It will create a snapshot of supported `ThreadLocal`-based contexts and reactivate them in the background thread when started.
-Use a `ContextAwareExecutorService` instead of your usual threadpool to start background threads, and the ThreadLocal values from the calling thread will automatically be propagated into the background thread as well.
+The ThreadLocal values from the calling thread will therefore automatically be available in the background thread as well.

 ## Supported contexts